mattmc3/mattmc3.github.io/content/posts/2024-07-30-fish-and-pipestatus.md

 Canonically, an exit status of 0 means success, while any non-zero value indicates an error.

-_Note: Don't make the mistake of thinking 0 means FALSE and 1 means TRUE - that's not how exit statuses work, and is in fact the exact opposite of what they mean in this case._
+_Note: Don't make the mistake of equating '0' with FALSE / NOT SUCCESSFUL and '1' with TRUE / SUCCESS - that's not how exit statuses work, and is in fact the **exact opposite** of what they mean in this case._

 According to the [Linux Documentation Project](https://tldp.org/LDP/abs/html/exitcodes.html), certain exit codes are reserved